 But this was all about to change!
 In recent years wine growers discovered that these unusual conditions are, in fact, perfect for some lesser-known grape varieties.
 And in a bid to showcase these rare and delicious wines, the quirkily named Strangebird Alternative Wine Trail was born.
 This self-drive wine trail showcases 24 lesser-known wine varieties, such as Roussanne, Barbara, Mourvèdre, Petit Manseng, Durif and Vermentino.
 As ever when exploring a wine region from Brisbane on your campervan hire holiday, either designate a driver or join one of the many wonderful wine tours!

-When is the best time of year to hire a campervan from Brisbane to visit the Granite Belt?
+When to Embark on a Motorhome Hire in Brisbane Adventure to the Granite Belt?

 This very much depends on the kind of campervan hire holiday that you love best!
 Dreaming of long walks and exploring the vineyards and interesting little cellar doors?
 Then grabbing a Brisbane campervan hire for an autumn or spring Granite Belt holiday is ideal for you!

 Autumn.
 Think warm sunny days, cool crisp evenings, clear blue skies and trees ablaze with autumn leaves.
 If you’re travelling in autumn, you may also like to time your campervan hire holiday to coincide with the biennial Stanthorpe Apple and Grape Harvest Festival.
 Held over 10 days in March, this fun-filled festival features parades, grape crushing and apple peeling competitions, food events, markets and music.